Ohio Resources

 Grant-Making Per Year: In 2019, the Community Foundation of Shelby County provided grants in the amount of $4.9 million.

 Recovery and Supportive Housing Grantee Example: Samaritan Works is a grantee based in Sidney, Ohio, in rural Shelby County.
-Samaritan Works is a faith-based organization offering recovery residences for individuals struggling with substance abuse.
+Samaritan Works is a faith-based organization offering recovery residences for individuals struggling with a substance use disorder.
 The organization also provides coaching and referral services.

 Ralph R. and Grace B. Jones Foundation